Investment insights from Capital Group

 Market leadership cycles can run for many years, even decades, Kawaja explains, but they often shift at key inflection points.
 While no one can accurately predict when that may happen, previous shifts have tended to occur abruptly and go sharply against the conventional wisdom of the time.

 “I like to compare it to basketball — a sport where the U.S. historically has been fairly dominant,” he says.
 “But then Argentina started getting better, and Greece started getting better, and Spain started getting better.
 And, the next thing you know, the U.S. lost the Olympics.”

-That’s not a prediction, Kawaja stresses, but an apt analogy to explain why investors shouldn’t ignore stocks outside of North America, which remain an important part of a diversified equity portfolio.
+That’s not a prediction, Kawaja stresses, but an apt analogy to explain why investors shouldn’t ignore international stocks, which remain an important part of a diversified equity portfolio.
 There are incredibly successful and competitive companies based outside the U.S., he notes, and many of them are becoming more shareholder friendly.
 If and when market leadership changes, investors who shunned foreign stocks may be disappointed with that decision.

 It’s a simple fact: Not all the best stocks are in the United States.

 Indeed, one of the problems with evaluating stocks on an aggregate basis is that index returns don’t tell the whole story.
-Just because U.S. indices showed significantly greater returns than non-US indices over the past decade doesn’t mean the U.S. is the only place to find compelling investments.
+Just because U.S. indexes showed significantly greater returns than international indexes over the past decade doesn’t mean the U.S. is the only place to find compelling investments.

 In fact, looking at it on a company-by-company basis, it’s the opposite: The stocks with the best annual returns have been overwhelmingly located in non-U.S. markets.

 That company-by-company trend is even more pronounced in the year-to-date period through May 31.
 The list of investable companies with the best year-to-date returns is dominated by Chinese firms.
 That’s not surprising, given China was the first country to get hit by the COVID-19 outbreak and among the first to emerge from lockdown.